Alex-Elias/ot-harjoitustyo/dokumentaatio/vaatimusmaarittely.md

 ### Before signing in

-- The user can create a new unique account -done
+- The user can create a new unique account
-- The user can sign into an existing account - sort of done
+- The user can sign into an existing account

 ### After signing in

-- The list of different decks will appear -done
+- The list of different decks will appear
-- The user can create a new deck or add flashcards to an existing deck -done
+- The user can create a new deck or add flashcards to an existing deck
-- The user can review a deck -mostly done
+- The user can review a deck
-- The user can sign out - sort of done
+- The user can sign out
+- The user can resume where they left if they did not finish fully reviewing a deck -Done

 ### Possible improvements and expansions